Which students have priority for being on campus in the spring?

 If I am living on campus, will I be able to leave campus?

-In order to limit the risk of contracting COVID-19, student travel off campus will be prohibited, including into the town of Amherst.
+In order to limit the risk of contracting COVID-19, student travel off campus is prohibited, including into the town of Amherst.

 Residents who have legitimate need to travel away from campus (for example: medical appointments, collection of prescription; family emergency) must inform Student Affairs prior to leaving campus.
 Student Affairs will partner with residents to identify the most effective method for accomplishing travel and any expectations upon return.
 We will provide more information about this in the coming weeks.